oanda/apidocs/v1/rates.md

 ## Get an instrument list

-Get a list of tradeable instruments (currency pairs, CFDs, and commodities) that are available for trading with the account specified.
+Get a list of tradable instruments (currency pairs, CFDs, and commodities) that are available for trading with the account specified.

     GET /v1/instruments

 #### Input Query Parameters

 accountId
-: _Required_ The account id to fetch the list of tradeable instruments for.
+: _Required_ The account id to fetch the list of tradable instruments for.

 fields
 : _Optional_ An URL encoded (*%2C*) comma separated list of instrument fields that are to be returned in the response.